 Quick Answer

-TL;DR: Based on our side-by-side testing, the Galaxy Watch 6 is a full-featured smartwatch with a 40-hour battery and built-in GPS, while the Vivosmart 5 is a minimalist fitness band that reliably lasts up to 7 days on a single charge.
+TL;DR: The Galaxy Watch 6 is a full-featured smartwatch with a 40-hour battery and built-in GPS, while the Vivosmart 5 is a minimalist fitness band that lasts up to 7 days on a single charge.

 Premium Pick